-In October 2017, the Financial Market Supervisory Authority (FINMA) opened an investigation into Raiffeisen bank group and its former chief executive officer for suspected conflicts of interest and mismanagement.
+In October 2017, the Financial Market Supervisory Authority (FINMA) opened an investigation into Rail eisen bank group and its former chief executive officer for suspected conflicts of interest and mismanagement.
 The investigation was concluded in June 2018.
 FINMA closed the investigation against the former CEO (because he committed to not engage any more in the financial services industry) and found that the bank had insufficiently managed conflicts of interest.
-Additionally, the board of directors of the bank neglected the supervision of the former chief executive and, thus, made it possible for him to achieve financial advantages to the detriment of Raiffeisen.
-FINMA assessed the measures taken by Raiffeisen in the meantime to improve its corporate governance and ordered further measures to restore proper and diligent management.
+Additionally, the board of directors of the bank neglected the supervision of the former chief executive and, thus, made it possible for him to achieve financial advantages to the detriment of Rail eisen.
+FINMA assessed the measures taken by Rail eisen in the meantime to improve its corporate governance and ordered further measures to restore proper and diligent management.
 A later internal investigation confirmed FINMA's regulatory assessment.
 Raiffeisen published the internal 'Gehrig' report in January 2019, outlining the lack of oversight and controls by the former board members.
 The bank has been assessing whether to claim damages from the former board members and executive directors, in particular, from the former chief executive, but the bank has not initiated proceedings so far.
 There are also criminal proceedings pending against the former chief executive after the Zurich public prosecutor's office filed charges in November 2020.
-The former chief executive was found guilty and sentenced to prison for three years and nice months.
-The decision has been appealed by him as well as the public prosecutor.
-The final decision is, therefore, outstanding.
+The criminal case is likely to be pleaded at court in 2021.